linkedin/datahub-gma/docs/what/relationship.md

 2. Each model is expected to have a `@pairings` annotation that is an array of all allowed source-destination URN pairs.
 3. Unlike entity attributes, there’s no requirement on making all relationship attributes optional since relationships do not support partial updates.
+4. Only primitive and RECORD field types are allowed.

 ```
 namespace com.linkedin.metadata.relationship